idkfelix/year12/English/Practice SACs/Harrison Bergeron (Commentary).md

-I chose to write "Harrison Bergeron", a dystopian fiction narrative, as a commentary and criticism on the dangers of communism by characterising a world in which everyone is equally disadvantaged by a dictatorial regime.
+I chose to write "Harrison Bergeron", a dystopian fiction narrative, as a commentary and criticism on the dangers of communism throughout the cold war by characterising a world in which everyone is equally disadvantaged by a dictatorial regime.